 - What you plan to do in the future.

-We hope to see you continue your service to Scouting and to the Order of the Arrow, and receiving your Brotherhood is the right path to do so, “He who serves his fellows, is of all his fellows greatest”.
+We hope to see you continue your service to Scouting and to the Order of the Arrow, and receiving your Brotherhood is the right path to do so.